originally posted in Concept Hub

 In 1992 Linus Torvalds began to work on a non-commercial replacement for MINIX.
 His system would later become known as Linux and proved that a community of volunteer developers could create a system that could rival and in some opinions outperform systems that were developed by corporate employed developers.

 Today applications are being developed with Open Standards, a standard that is publicly available and has various rights to use associated with it (Source: Wikipedia).
-Open Standards have enabled plug ins, mashups, and widgets which enhances and customizes each site at a very low cost.
-By allowing one application to plug in to another, developers have increased their viral exposure of their application, reduced the cost of development, and increase the speed of innovation.
+Open Standards have enabled plugins, mashups, and widgets which enhances and customizes each site at a very low cost.
+By allowing one application to plug into another, developers have increased the viral exposure of their application, reduced the cost of development, and increase the speed of innovation.